 Causes and consequences of variation in social organization

-In our main model system, the Alpine silver ant Formica selysi, single- and multiple-queen colonies occur in the same populations.
+Ants show striking diversity in social organization, raising major questions on the proximate and ultimate causes of such variation.
+In our main model system, the Alpine silver ant Formica selysi, single-queen (= monogyne) colonies and multiple-queen (= polygyne) colonies co-occur in the same population.
+We have been monitoring and sampling field colonies for more than 25 years.
 We investigate the genetic, behavioural and ecological bases of this polymorphism.
-We have been monitoring field colonies over a period of 15 years.
-We explore how the two social forms differ and which factors and processes contribute to the maintenance of the social polymorphism.
-Using a genotyping-by-sequencing approach, we have identified a supergene associated with colony queen number.
-We are currently investigating the origin and maintenance of this genetic polymorphism controlling social organization, and exploring which ecological factors and behavioural processes favour each social form.
+We explore how the two social forms differ, and which factors and processes contribute to the maintenance of the social polymorphism; ranging from genotypic and behavioural differences to the ecological pressures favouring each social form.